Denmark's Nilfisk says its strategy is to grow via mergers

-Dec 14 (Reuters) - Danish cleaning equipment company Nilfisk said it was aware of activist hedge fund Primestone Capital’s push for it to consider a merger with U.S. peer Tennant and added that it was open to growing via mergers.
+(Reuters) - Danish cleaning equipment company Nilfisk (NLFSK.CO) said it was aware of activist hedge fund Primestone Capital’s push for it to consider a merger with U.S. peer Tennant (TNC.N) and added that it was open to growing via mergers.

 Primestone called on Wednesday for the two companies to merge after it built up a more than 5 percent stake in both firms.

-“Nilfisk’s strategy continues to be to simplify its business and to grow organically and through M&A,” the Danish company, which was spun off from cable maker NKT, said in a statement.
+“Nilfisk’s strategy continues to be to simplify its business and to grow organically and through M&A,” the Danish company, which was spun off from cable maker NKT (NKT.CO), said in a statement.